Category Archives: Meditation & Mindfulness

 Fight Anxiety With Natural Medicine

-AnxiousEveryone feels anxious at some time or other, but for some people anxiety is an overwhelming part of their everyday life.
+Everyone feels anxious at some time or other, but for some people anxiety is an overwhelming part of their everyday life.
 For some, stress or depression walks alongside, and insomnia likes to drop by too.

 Modern life moves so fast and our lives are constantly changing.
 Upheavals such as moving house, redundancy, the passing of a loved one, or even something joyful like a wedding or a birth, can set up the arena for feelings of anxiety.
 Your body recognises the feelings as stressful and responds by sending out a flood of stress hormones to deal with the situation.
-If you are healthy, you deal with the feelings, and move on.
+If you are healthy, you deal with the feelings and move on.
 But for others, unable to move past the feelings, anxiety interferes with their daily life to such an extent they cannot cope well with everyday things.
 This is an anxiety disorder.

 Anxiety is not stress.
 Anxiety is a fear-based emotion that results in a physical and emotional response in the body.
 Stress is the body’s response to stimuli, which can be a problem is if is ongoing or overdone.

-There are a number of different forms of anxiety including Panic Disorder, Obsessive-Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), Social Phobia and Generalized Anxiety Disorder (GAD) phobias, Separation Anxiety.
+There are different forms of anxiety including Panic Disorder, Obsessive-Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD), Social Phobia, Generalized Anxiety Disorder (GAD), phobias, Separation Anxiety.

 Anxiety is experienced in many, many different ways.
-It may show as constant and obsessive worrying, panic attacks, feeling overwhelmed and teary, repetitive thoughts, huge emotional swings, having concentration difficulties and being easily distracted, trouble remembering things, difficulty learning, insomnia, tension that makes relaxing difficult, low libido, appetite changes such as cravings, loss of appetite, nausea and vomiting, or weight change.
+It may show as constant and obsessive worrying, panic attacks, feeling overwhelmed and teary, repetitive thoughts, huge emotional swings, concentration difficulties and being easily distracted, trouble remembering things, difficulty learning, insomnia, tension that makes relaxing difficult, low libido, appetite changes such as cravings, loss of appetite, nausea and vomiting, or weight change.
 A combination of life experiences, hereditary tendency and chemical imbalances in the brain leads to the symptoms.
 It develops gradually and runs in families.

-The conventional treatment calls for a combination of strategies to deal with the symptoms, which include a number of effective natural methods.
-But there are many other very effective ways to reduce anxiety in the long term that are not a part of the normal conventional treatment plan, but are well worth trying.
-They can be used to treat both anxiety disorder or a simple anxious response to a life event.
+Conventional treatment calls for a combination of strategies to deal with symptoms, which includes some effective natural methods.
+But there are many other very effective ways to reduce anxiety in the long term that are not a part of conventional treatment but are well worth trying.
+They can be used to treat both anxiety disorder or simple anxious responses to a life event.

 • Relaxation techniques